Sarvesh-albur/Heater-Control-System/README.md

 Example Output:-

-Temperature: 26.00 °C - State: Stabilizing
+Temperature: 26.00 °C - State: Heating
-BLE Advertise: STATE=Stabilizing
+BLE Advertise: STATE=Heating
+[Note:- Adjust DHT22 to for different readings]

+Function:-
+Here LED Blinks when it is in heating state and buzzer sounds with low frequency If State Is Over Heating LED Stops Blinking And Sounds with high pitch and with long delay.

+Conditions
+IDLE State:- 0-0.2 ranges
+Heating State:- <24 degrees
+Overheat:- <40 degrees